t0mpr1c3/catrpilr/README.md

 *X.* direction of next move: 1=left, -1=right
 *Y.* direction of next move: 1=up, -1=down

-Plus, as a side effect of storing the caterpillar segment locations in memory addresses starting at &404, the program stomps all over whatever values might have been in the integer variables *A%* through *U%*.
+As a side effect of storing the caterpillar segment locations in memory addresses starting at &404, the program stomps all over whatever values might have been in the integer variables *A%* through *U%*.
 (In an earlier version of the code, *x* took the value of &400 rather than &404.
 I discovered that trashing *@%* caused unpredictable changes in number formatting when printing the score.)

 ### "Improvements"